-Climate and average weather in Somalia
+Climate and Average Weather in Somalia

-Please select a city in or above the map you wish to travel to or the one closest to your destination.
+Please select the city below you wish to travel to, or the one closest to your destination.
 Each selected city will show you the following graphs:

-1. Average minimum and maximum temperature over the year
+1. Yearly average minimum and maximum temperatures

-2. Average monthly precipitation over the year (rainfall, snow)
+2. Monthly averages of precipitation throughout the year (rainfall, snow etc)

-3. Average monthly hours of sunshine over the year
+3. Monthly average hours of sunshine throughout the year

-On certain pages we also offer other historical weather data like humidity wind speed and water temperature.
+Additionally, some pages provide historical weather data such as humidity, wind speed, and water temperature.